FePhyFoFum/phlawd_db_editor/README.md

 The basic commands are

 - info   : `-i NCBIID or NAME`
-- create : `-c NAME PARENTNCBIID`
+- create : `-c NAME PARENTNCBIID RANK`
 - delete : `-d NCBIID`
-- move   : `-m NCBIID PARENTNCBIID`
+- move   : `-m NCBIID PARENTNCBIID RANK`
 - rename : `-r NCBIID NEWNAME`

 Only do one at a time and be careful!
 Each edit will be stored in a logfile (which you can set with `-l` or it defaults to `phlawd_db_editor.log`).